minzhou1003/electra-vehicle-range-prediction/README.md

 - Fabrizio Martini(fmartini@electravehicles.com )
 - Jake Berliner(jberliner@electravehicles.com )

+# File Instructions:
+- `vehicle_range_prediction.ipynb` is the Jupyter Notebook for developing models
+- `vehicle_prediction.py` is the python script of prediction API
+- `trained_models` folder contains all trained models
+- `new_data` folder contains sample input JSON files
+- `figs` folder contains some useful images
+- `docs` folder contains [poster](https://github.com/minzhou1003/electra-vehicle-range-prediction/blob/master/docs/eletra_poster.pdf) and final report.

+# Introduction:
+Electra Vehicles, Inc. is an innovative Boston-based startup developing and designing intelligent control software for energy storage systems.
+What sets Electra Vehicles apart is the ability to design and control dual chemistry systems through our Ai-based control algorithms.
+Electra was one of the top-26 teams at the MassChallenge startup incubator in 2016 and is a part of the Massachusetts Clean Energy Center's AccelerateMass program to support the adoption of innovative clean technology in Massachusetts.
+In this project, we are working with Electra Vehicles on predicting electric vehicle range from provided system specifications.
+The vehicle range is defined as how far can you drive on a full charge.
+However, there are uncertainties that make this difficult.

 # Objectives:
-Considering the specifications of the energy storage system, the vehicle mod- eling parameters, and the simulated vehicle operating conditions, our goal is to project the resultant simulated vehicle range without performing a detailed cycle analysis.
+Considering the specifications of the energy storage system, the vehicle modeling parameters, and the simulated vehicle operating conditions, our goal is to project the resultant simulated vehicle range without performing a detailed cycle analysis.
 The resulting models will be generated for each of the supplied EPA driving cycles, and will account for any possible simulated vehicle or energy storage system.
-As vehicle range is a nonlinear factor, as opposed to system cost, system power, and system range, such a calculation would serve to bet- ter estimate all core energy storage system specifications prior to performing a detailed electrochemical analysis.
+As vehicle range is a nonlinear factor, as opposed to system cost, system power, and system range, such a calculation would serve to better estimate all core energy storage system specifications prior to performing a detailed electrochemical analysis.

 # Dataset:
-The dataset we are using for this project is provided by Electra Vehicle, which contains 680 JSON files in total and each JSON file documented a use case with system specification (specs and numbers of HPU and HEU), the power distribution and the specs of the vehicle using for testing.
-More data will be imported if necessary.
+The raw dataset is collected from Amazon S3 Buckets in JSON format provided by Electra Vehicles.
+We transformed 20,000 JSON files to Pandas DataFrame and split the dataset into 13,400 training examples and 6,600 test examples to train and evaluate our model.

 # System Disgram:
 ![system_diagram](figs/system_diagram.png)

 # Methods:
-We approach the solution by using Decision Tree, Random Forest, Support Vector Regression and K-Nearest Neighbors, and Linear regression algorithms to train different models.
-Multiple models are compared and we selected the most robust trained models to predict the vehicle range, and compared them based on MAE, MSE and R-squre Score.
+We approach the solution by using Random Forest, Decision Tree, K-Nearest Neighbors Regression, and Ordinary Least Squares algorithms to train 4 different regression models.
+The trained models are used to predict the vehicle range given the specific input, and we compared them using commonly used regression evaluation metrics: MAE (Mean Absolute Error), MSE (Mean Squared Error) and R-Squared Score.

 # Input and Output:
 ## Input variables
-HEU and HPU specifications:
-- system_cost
-- system_weight
+- num_HEU,
-- num_HEU
+- num_HPU,
-- num_HPU
+- dP_threshold,
-- HEU_nominal_energy
+- system_range,
-- HPU_nominal_energy
+- HPU_nominal_energy,
-- HEU_cost (cost per cell)
-- HPU_cost (cost per cell)
-- HEU_weight (cell_mass)
+- HEU_nominal_energy,
-- HPU_weight (cell_mass)
+- vehicle_chassisMassMinBatteryMass,
-- HEU_max_power
+- vehicle_dragResistance,
-- HPU_max_power
+- vehicle_frontalArea,
-- dP_threshold
+- vehicle_rollingResistance,

-vehicle input variables:

-- chassis_Mass_Min_Battery_Mass
+- HPU_power_per_kg,
-- drag_Resistance
+- HEU_power_per_kg,
-- frontal_area
+- HPU_cost_per_kw,
-- rolling_resistance
+- HEU_cost_per_kw,
-- power_Train_Eff
+- system_cost_per_kg

 ## Output
 * system_range